-I am an Assistant Professor of History at the University of Oregon, where I teach courses on women's history, gender and sexuality, ethnicity and immigration, and consumerism.
-I returned to the West Coast in fall 2018, after three years at the University of Texas at Dallas.
+I am an Associate Professor of History at the University of Oregon, where I teach courses on women's history, gender and sexuality, ethnicity and immigration, and consumerism.
+I have lived in Oregon since 2018, after three years as a faculty member at the University of Texas at Dallas.
 I earned my doctorate at Stanford University in 2015.

 Drawing from diverse archival sources, original oral histories, personal papers, popular media, photographs, and advertising, my research provides the first scholarly examination of mahjong and its broader cultural significance in America.
 Understanding the complex history of mahjong, I argue, provides crucial insights into the formation of American ethnic identities, the role of women in transnational consumerism, and the significance of leisure as a source of cultural meaning and identity.

 More broadly, my work focuses on the intersections of race, gender, and sexuality in American and transpacific history.
 Before beginning graduate work, I lived in Southwest China 2007-2008, teaching English to graduate students at Yunnan University.
+I first played mahjong while living in China, before learning how to play American mahjong in San Francisco.
 Previously, I worked in education and social work in Washington State.
-A native of Southern California, I earned my B.A. in History at Whitman College in 2003.
+Originally from Southern California, I earned my B.A. in History at Whitman College in 2003.

-I built this website to reach out to those who have mahjong memories, and also in the hope that it could be a community resource for teaching history.
-It is a work in progress – thanks for checking back.
+I built this website to reach out to those who have mahjong memories and to share my work on the history of the game.
 Please drop me a line if you have questions, suggestions, or other resources to share.

 Drawing from diverse archival sources, original oral histories, personal papers, popular media, photographs, and advertising, my research provides the first scholarly examination of mahjong and its broader cultural significance in America.
 Understanding the complex history of mahjong, I argue, provides crucial insights into the formation of American ethnic identities, the role of women in transnational consumerism, and the significance of leisure as a source of cultural meaning and identity.

 More broadly, my work focuses on the intersections of race, gender, and sexuality in American and transpacific history.
 Before beginning graduate work, I lived in Southwest China 2007-2008, teaching English to graduate students at Yunnan University.
+I first played mahjong while living in China, before learning how to play American mahjong in San Francisco.
 Previously, I worked in education and social work in Washington State.
-A native of Southern California, I earned my B.A. in History at Whitman College in 2003.
+Originally from Southern California, I earned my B.A. in History at Whitman College in 2003.

-I built this website to reach out to those who have mahjong memories, and also in the hope that it could be a community resource for teaching history.
-It is a work in progress – thanks for checking back.
+I built this website to reach out to those who have mahjong memories and to share my work on the history of the game.
 Please drop me a line if you have questions, suggestions, or other resources to share.